 The City executed a lease with Motorola for the purchase of a new radio system at a cost of \$156,916.
 This lease is secured by the radios and requires the following payments on January 1st each year.
-Annual lease payments are as follows:
+The lease was paid in full by June 20, 2022.